concord-consortium/cloud-formation/README.md

     # modify create-config.yml to match what you want to do
     npm run create-stack

 This script should work for other types of stacks, but it hasn't been tested.
+See the file ./scripts/README.md

 ## Paired QA servers (Lara / Portal)
 2021-01-21: We want to be able tp deploy paired sets of Lara & Portal to the QA enviornment.